CognitiveNeuroLab/Oddball_experiments/README.md

 The standard is happenin 80% of the time, it is a 100ms 1000hz tone.
 The deviant is happens 20% of the time, never in a row, it is a 180ms 1000hz tone..
-We still need to decide how many trails we need per block
+We still need to decide how many trails we need per block Created by Luke Shaw and updated by [Douwe Horsthuis](https://github.com/DouweHorsthuis)

 ## Contributing

 Please add any oddball paradigm you are using to this repo  **greatly appreciated**.

-Feel free to reach out to Douwe Horsthuis (douwe.horstuis@einsteinmed.org or douwehorsthuis@gmail.com), or just add it to the repo.
+Feel free to reach out to Douwe Horsthuis (douwe.horstuis@einsteinmed.org or douwehorsthuis@gmail.com), or just add it to the repo and update the readme.